calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP16
 Friday 17th March - 09:00
 * Student constructed subject learning; ‘Broad and balanced’ curriculum, not teaching to the test/exam; Literacy and numeracy in subject
-* Cooperative and collaborative subject learning

 * ‘Broad and balanced’ curriculum, not teaching to the test/exam
+    * Linking to other subject curriculums
 * Computing across the curriculum and your school
 * Giving computing context in the wider world/community